Paramore: 2002–2004: Formation and early years

 In 2002, at age 13, vocalist Hayley Williams moved from her hometown Meridian, Mississippi, to Franklin, Tennessee, where she met brothers Josh Farro and Zac Farro at a weekly supplemental program for home-schooled students.
 Shortly after arriving, she began taking vocal lessons with Brett Manning.
-Prior to forming Paramore, Williams and bassist Jeremy Davis, along with friend Kimee Read, took part in a funk cover band called the Factory, while Josh and Zac Farro had practiced together after school.
+Prior to forming Paramore, Williams and bassist Jeremy Davis, along with friend Kimee Read, took part in a funk cover band called The Factory, while Josh and Zac Farro had practiced together after school.
 The other members of what was soon to be Paramore had been "edgy about the whole female thing" of having Williams as vocalist, but, because they were good friends, she started writing for them.
 Williams said of the members when she first met them, "They were the first people I met who were as passionate about music as I was."

 Williams was originally signed to Atlantic Records as a solo artist in 2003.
 She had been introduced to Atlantic A&R Tom Storms by Kent Marcus and Jim Zumwalt, lawyers of managers Dave Steunebrink and Richard Williams, and then eventually signed to Atlantic by Jason Flom.
-Steunebrink and Richard Williams had originally discovered and signed her to a production deal that was later bought out by Atlantic.
+Steunebrink and Richard had originally discovered and signed her to a production deal that was later bought out by Atlantic.
 The original plan of the label was to turn her into a pop singer, but Williams resisted, saying that she wanted to play alternative rock music with a band.
 In an interview with HitQuarters the band's A&R at Atlantic, Steve Robertson, said, "She wanted to make sure that we didn't look at her as some straight to Top 40 pop princess.
 She wanted to make sure that she and her band got the chance to show what they can do as a rock band writing their own songs."
 Label president Julie Greenwald and the label staff decided to go with her wishes.
 The original management team for the band was Dave Steunebrink, Creed manager Jeff Hanson, and Hanson's assistant Mark Mercado.